-In order to qualify as an SBC, a company's gross income may not be in excess of R6 million during the year of assessment.
+In order to qualify as an SBC, a company's gross income may not be in excess of R14 million during the year of assessment (previously R6 million).
+The R14 million is applicable from the commencement of years of assessment ending on or after 1 January 2007 (see sections 24 and 62(2) of Act No. 9 of 2006).
 Gross income (as defined in section 1 of the Act) refers to all receipts/accruals excluding receipts/accruals of a capital nature.
-Gross income includes exempt income (such as dividends from a South African source).
+Gross income includes exempt income (such as dividends from a South African source), but excludes a capital gain.

 The limitation on the gross income refers to the gross income received or accrued for a full period of 12 months, i.e. a full year of assessment.
-Where the company commenced or ceased trading during the year the R6 million must be reduced proportionately in order to determine whether the gross income received or accrued for the relevant period in question would have exceeded R6 million.
+Where the company commenced or ceased trading during the year the R14 million must be reduced proportionately in order to determine whether the gross income received or accrued for the relevant period in question would have exceeded R14 million.